-Figure 11 shows the CDF of inter-event arrival times at the kernel and application level log files.
-While almost 90% of the times, 2 consecutive events captured by the kernel log happen within 20 ms with very little variation, that number widely varies from 3 ms to 48 ms in the case of the application level log.
+Figure 10 shows CDF of inter-event arrival times at kernel and application level log files.
+While almost 90% of the times, 2 consecutive events captured by the kernel log happen within 20 ms with very little variation, that number widely varies from 3 ms to 48 ms in the case of application level log.
 That observation indicates that using the timing information from kernel level log would could improve the demodulation results which mainly relies on event timestamps.
-In addition, we also observed that sinusoidal or triangular signals do not register any events.
-With such waveforms, the rate of signal change is so slow that the voltage amplitude sensed is not high enough to be considered a touch event.
-We further tested with signals with different amplitudes and noticed that if the voltage amplitude of the signal is too high, the screen blocks all subsequent touch events for a short period of time and sends an error event to the operating system, which is the SUPPRESS event mentioned above.
+In additional, we also observed that sinusoidal or triangular signals do not register any events.
+We further test with signals with different amplitudes and noticed that if the voltage amplitude of the signal is too high, the screen blocks all subsequent touch events for a short period of time and sends an error event to the operating system, which is the SUPPRESS event mentioned above.
 If the voltage is too low, the signal is either not detected or detected at a very low rate by the touch screen.
+We do not present the results of those variations in this paper due to the space limit.

-A scatter plot of 86,200 events collected over 1850 seconds, Figure 10, illustrates the distribution of inter-arrival times, i.e. the time difference between two consecutive events, captured in kernel level log.
+A scatter plot of 86,200 events collected over 1850 seconds, Figure 9, illustrates the distribution of inter-arrival times, i.e. the time difference between two consecutive events, captured in kernel level log.
 An interesting pattern can be observed in Figure 11 is: most of the inter arrival times fall into specific narrow bands which we believe to be due to firmware throttling.
 Its cumulative distribution shows that 98% of the time, the inter-event arrival time is less than 40 ms. Note that this event detection rate is more than 7 times lower than the rate of 150 raw touch events per second specified by the manufacturer [7].
 Without access to the physical layer and the proprietary driver, we cannot determine the origin of this discrepancy.
-We suspect that the touch panel device driver imposes a practical limit on how many events the operating system can see under certain assumption on the maximum possible event rate that can generated by human being.
-The data rate could be at least 7 times faster than what we currently achieve with access to the driver; and even higher data rate might be possible with direct access to the lower physical layer.
+However, data rate could be at least 7 times faster than what we currently achieve if we have access to the driver; and an even higher data rate might be possible with direct access to the lower physical layer.